SSWConsulting/SSW.Rules.Content/rules/how-to-find-inbound-links-to-your-pages/rule.md

 ---
 seoDescription: Discover how many inbound links your website has and where they're coming from with our expert guide on finding backlinks.
 type: rule
-title: SEO - Does your website have Backlinks pointing to it?
+title: SEO - Do you have backlinks pointing to your website?
 uri: how-to-find-inbound-links-to-your-pages
 authors:
   - title: Adam Cogan